 And that tiny footprint does a whole lot of work!
 Now, our homeowner’s garage workshop is just as comfortable and climate-controlled as his living room.

 If your workshop, rec room, man cave, or den needs a little something extra to be as comfortable as you need it, call or email Snowflake Air today!
-Starting with a free consultation, we’ll help you find the best solution for your Boise, ID home.
+Starting with a free consultation, we’ll help you find the best solution for your ductless mini split installs in Boise, ID garages for your ID home.